carlsoerensen/demo_handwork_solutions/README.md

 The easiest way to deploy is using Vercel:

 1. Connect your GitHub repository to Vercel
+2. In your Vercel dashboard, go to Settings → Environment Variables
+3. Add the following environment variable:
+   - **Name**: `OPENAI_API_KEY`
-2. Add your OpenAI API key to the environment variables
+   - **Value**: Your actual OpenAI API key
+   - **Environment**: Production, Preview, Development (select all)
-3. Deploy automatically
+4. Deploy automatically

+**Security Note**: Your API key is now safely stored in Vercel's environment variables and not exposed in your code.

 ## Project Structure